mkralik3/axon-microservices-example/README.md

-# Axon LRA microservices example
+# LRA Axon connector quickstart

-This project demonstrating usage of [Axon LRA connector](https://github.com/mkralik3/lra-axon-connector) in Axon based services.
+This project demonstrating usage of [LRA Axon connector](https://github.com/mkralik3/lra-axon-connector) in Axon based services.
 Thanks to that, the Axon Aggregates can join the active LRA context and they can be managed by LRA coordinator.
 ![GitHub Logo](./img/axonLraDiagramFullQuickstart.png)

 ### USE CASE